The V.A.L.I.D. Framework

 V: Values (Decision Weights)

-Values define the agent's priority hierarchy for resolving conflicts between competing objectives.
-Each value is assigned a priority level (P0, P1, P2, etc.) and a weight within that level.
-P0 values are absolute constraints that cannot be overridden.
-Lower priority values guide behavior when P0 constraints are satisfied.
+The Solution: Values define an explicit priority hierarchy that determines how conflicts are resolved.
+Each value is assigned a priority tier (P0, P1, P2, P3) and a weight within that tier.
+P0 values are absolute constraints that can never be overridden.
+Lower tiers guide behavior when higher-tier constraints are satisfied, with weights determining precedence within tiers.

 A: Archetype (Personality Definition)